noob-nilarghya/career-swipe/README.md

 - **Reset Password:** In case user forget password, he/she can reset it by clicking on reset link which will be sent to their registered email.
 - **Job Management for Recruiters:** Recruiters can easily add, edit, and delete job descriptions with our intuitive CRUD (Create, Read, Update, Delete) operations.
 - **Resume Management for Candidates:** Candidates can manage their resumes just as easily, with the ability to add, edit, and delete their information.
-- **Resume Builder for Candidates:** Candidate can build their high quality resume (in A4 size PDF format) with one click.
+- **Resume Builder for Candidates:** Candidate can auto-build their high quality resume (in A4 size PDF format).
 There are 2 ATS friendly popular template availabe (single column and double column).
 The PDF will be selectable or searchable as well.
+Resume can be previewed and downloaded in just one click
 - **User Profile Management:** Both Candidates and Recruiters can update their user information, including email, password, age, profile picture, and more.
 - **Integrated Chat:** Once matched, Recruiters and Candidates can communicate seamlessly through our built-in chat feature to discuss further details.
 - **Chat Organization:** The chat section is organized into two tabs: